rhoon/thesis/writing/outline.md

   3. and network analyses as a mode of visualizing knowledge

 ##Dada (brief overview) Foster (1996)
-  1. Impact on art.
-(Duchamp)
+  1. Dada as the proto-postmodernist movement
-  2. Impact on design.
-(Proto-modernism)
+  2. Relationship to politics
-  3. Impact on music.
-(Mechanical music etc)
+  3. International spread
-  4. Politics.
+  4. Relationship to other art movements

 ##Data source, structure, and methodology and visualization.